ritikkumarjain/Web-Scraping/Flipkart Laptop deals/Readme.md

+### Pending Task

-Adding new columns for RAM,etc and original price.
+To add new columns for RAM,etc and original price.